sjzeil/CoWeM/README.md

   largely limited to Linux machines with a fair amount of support software needing to be installed.

-* The v1.0 release currently under development is a pure Java + Gradle implementation that should run portably on Linux, Windows, & OS/X.
+* Beginning with v1.0, CoWeM is a pure Java + Gradle implementation that should run portably on Linux, Windows, & OS/X.

 * The CoWeM system itself is a small collection of Gradle plug-ins and